xinjin/course-net-assignment/assignment4/README.md

 1. You could open a second terminal on h1 and run an adjusted receive.py to receive and display reply messages.
 2. You can assume the key and value are both integers, and use key as the array index to access register.
+3. Do remember run `make stop` and `make clean` every time before you run your program.